More

 1. Enhances Security

 RBAC allows IT admins to extend permissions that satisfy the minimum accessibility requirements of the user, just enough to do the job.
-With this, every employee in the organization has access to only a limited set of data that they need to work with.
+With this, every user has access to only a limited set of data that they need to work with.
 This minimizes the risk of data breaches and also reduces the surface of external attacks since the hacker will only be able to gain access to the limited resources that the user is permitted to access.

 2. Improves Operational Efficiency

-Since employee permissions are based on their roles, every employee is granted the exact set of need-to-use access privileges.
+Since employee permissions are based on their roles, every employee is granted the exact set of need-to-use mandatory access privileges, adhering to the principle of least privilege.
 This relieves IT admins from constantly managing and modifying individual rights and permissions.
-It also streamlines operations for employees and ultimately reduces the need for employees to constantly contact the IT department for access permissions.
+It also streamlines operations for employees and ultimately reduces the need for employees to constantly contact the IT department to manage access rights or permissions.
 Employees can quickly get started with their tasks without spending a lot of time on access rights to kick in.

 3. Simplifies Remote Administration